 - If submitting photos taken by a professional photographer, please confirm in your e-mail that you have approval from the photographer (as the copyright holder for the images) to submit the photographs for blog publication.

 The Designer Rolodex is a curated, invitation-only directory of wedding invitation designers.
 You can find more information and an application link right here.

 Holiday Editorial Calendar

-Oh So Beautiful Paper currently does seasonal features on the following products: calendars and planners, holiday and new year cards, valentine’s day cards, mother’s day cards, father’s day cards, and halloween cards.
+Oh So Beautiful Paper currently does seasonal features on the following products: calendars and planners, holiday and new year cards, valentine’s day cards, easter cards, mother’s day cards, father’s day cards, and halloween cards.
 Designers are welcome to submit their products for consideration in these round-ups.
 Normal image guidelines apply; please submit one photo of each holiday card.

 Please submit cards 1-2 months prior to the actual holiday (e.g. Valentine’s Day cards should be submitted no later than early January).
 I accept Christmas/Hanukkah/New Year’s card submissions beginning in mid-October.
 I accept calendar submissions for the following year beginning in August.

 Please note, you MUST have an online shop where my readers can purchase your cards.
 If you are a wholesale-only company, please provide a link to an online retailer where your products may be purchased.

 Note: Oh So Beautiful Paper reserves the right to edit any photos submitted for editorial consideration, including but not limited to: cropping, re-sizing, brightening, and hue/saturation adjustments.
 Oh So Beautiful Paper also reserves the right to edit descriptive text submitted for editorial consideration, including but not limited to spelling and grammar corrections.

 Have you previously been featured on Oh So Beautiful Paper?
 Feel free to download one of our badges here!